-If you think you might be owed Sas Scandinavian Airlines delay compensation or Sas Scandinavian Airlines cancellation compensation, you've come to the right place.
-We can explain your air passenger rights, and what they mean when your flights are delayed or cancelled.
-Don't miss out on as much as £520 per person.
-Use our compensation check tool to find out what you're entitled to, and get your claim started.
+If you think you might be owed SAS Scandinavian Airlines delay compensation or SAS Scandinavian Airlines cancellation compensation, you've come to the right place.
+We can explain your air passenger rights and have the resources to help you claim up to £520 (£520) compensation per person.

 No win, no fee